Hollow Wins | Bakugo W

 And it only got worse when Midoriya inherited One For All from their shared idol and started actually becoming the thing Bakugo always feared he was.
 The kid he’d been putting down his whole life got chosen by the greatest hero alive.
 Imagine that.
 Imagine watching the one person you’re trying to convince yourself is beneath you get handed exactly the thing that proves he never was.

-He never wanted the game.
-He wanted to be the undisputed number one.
+He never wanted to play the rankings game.
+He just wanted to be the undisputed number one.
 Period.
 That’s it.
-And the distinction matters.

-Sports Festival arc.
+First real show of this was the Sports Festival arc.
 Bakugo fights Todoroki in the finals.
 Wins.
 Crowd goes crazy.
 Podium moment.
 And Bakugo is literally chained to the post, muzzled, refusing the medal.
-Because Todoroki held back.
-Used half his power.
-The win wasn’t real.
+Because Todoroki held back and used half his power.
+Might as well have just let him win tbh.

 Dude, I see them all around me.
 People who take the hollow win, every single time.

 The cc-all email at 9 AM to “just flag” something that doesn’t need flagging.
 Nobody’s solving anything, everyone’s just making sure their name shows up.
-The meetings where four people talk for an hour and nothing gets decided but everyone feels productive.
+The meetings where four people talk for an hour and nothing gets decided, because hey, “the boss won’t remember this in two weeks anyway.”
 The accountability-free, pass-the-parcel, performance-for-optics game where everyone’s fingerprints are on everything so nobody’s responsible for anything.

 That’s the game.
 And it works.
-Someone once told me, dead serious, “it doesn’t matter who does the work, it matters who presents it.”
+I think it was my HOD in college who once told me, dead serious, “it doesn’t matter who does the work, it matters who presents it well.”
 And the worst part is, he wasn’t wrong.
 You can build a whole career on visibility.
 Send the right emails.
-Restate what someone smart said but with better posture.
+Restate what someone quieter said, just with better posture.
 Never build anything, never fix anything, but your name is on everything.

 Bakugo would rather be chained to a podium than play that shit.

 There’s this moment early on where Midoriya wants to help rescue Bakugo from villains.
-But he can’t go directly.
-Bakugo won’t accept help from him.
+But he doesn’t go directly because Bakugo won’t accept help from him.
 The pride won’t allow it.
 So Midoriya asks Kirishima to be the one to reach out.
 Literally routes through a third party because the guy who needs saving would rather stay captured than owe Deku anything.

 One look.
 Bakugo goes.

 Just gone.
 That’s the whole character arc in one frame.
-The kid who couldn’t accept help from Midoriya through a third party, now taking a direct launch from him on nothing but a glance.
+The kid who couldn’t stand the thought of taking help from Midoriya, now taking a direct launch from him on nothing but a glance, as an equal.

 Same loud, abrasive, zero-filter Bakugo.
 Just… sure of himself now.
-He got so good at the actual thing, at being a hero, at knowing what he is, that the ego noise went quiet on its own.
+I think he got so good at the actual thing, at being a hero, at knowing what he is, that the ego noise went quiet on its own.
 He outgrew the game by being too focused on the work to notice it.

 And then there’s the guy who didn’t grow out of it.